 What’s wrong with it?

-This SSSI unit is in unfavourable declining condition due to the effects of artificial drainage, which is causing increased erosion of the river bed and limited channel habitat diversity, as well as limited seasonal inundation of the surrounding grassland, heathland, mire and woodland habitats and inconsistent interaction with the floodplain, with the effect that these adjacent habitats are negatively affected.
+The SSSI units of Latchmore Shade, Latchmore Mire, Thompson's Castle and Watergreen Bottom are in unfavourable declining condition due to the effects of artificial drainage, which is causing increased erosion within the mire systems, wet heath and grassland habitats.
+As a result of the artificially deepened and straightened Latchmore Brook, there is increased erosion of the river bed and limited channel habitat diversity, as well as limited seasonal inundation of the surrounding grassland habitats and therefore an inconsistent interaction with the floodplain, with the effect that these adjacent habitats are negatively affected.

 How do we fix it?